How CompanyIQ Works

 Filing History

 We retrieve the company's filing history.
 Late filings are identified against statutory deadlines.
-The two most recent accounts filings are selected for document extraction.
+The most recent accounts filing is always extracted.
+Where document size permits, the prior year filing is also extracted to support year-on-year trend analysis.

 03